OpenEvalProject/evals/manuscripts/elife-81962/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/01nrxwf90 School of Biological Sciences, Institute of Molecular Plant Sciences, University of Edinburgh Edinburgh United Kingdom
+1. School of Biological Sciences, Institute of Molecular Plant Sciences, University of Edinburgh Edinburgh United Kingdom ([ROR:01nrxwf90](https://ror.org/01nrxwf90))
-2. https://ror.org/01nrxwf90 Centre for Synthetic and Systems Biology, University of Edinburgh Edinburgh United Kingdom
+2. Centre for Synthetic and Systems Biology, University of Edinburgh Edinburgh United Kingdom ([ROR:01nrxwf90](https://ror.org/01nrxwf90))
-3. https://ror.org/01nrxwf90 School of Engineering, Institute for Integrated Micro and Nano Systems, University of Edinburgh Edinburgh United Kingdom
+3. School of Engineering, Institute for Integrated Micro and Nano Systems, University of Edinburgh Edinburgh United Kingdom ([ROR:01nrxwf90](https://ror.org/01nrxwf90))
-4. https://ror.org/052gg0110 Department of Plant Sciences, University of Oxford Oxford United Kingdom
+4. Department of Plant Sciences, University of Oxford Oxford United Kingdom ([ROR:052gg0110](https://ror.org/052gg0110))
-5. https://ror.org/00vtgdb53 James Watt School of Engineering, University of Glasgow Glasgow United Kingdom
+5. James Watt School of Engineering, University of Glasgow Glasgow United Kingdom ([ROR:00vtgdb53](https://ror.org/00vtgdb53))
-6. https://ror.org/00vtgdb53 Laboratory of Plant Physiology and Biophysics, Bower Building, University of Glasgow Glasgow United Kingdom
+6. Laboratory of Plant Physiology and Biophysics, Bower Building, University of Glasgow Glasgow United Kingdom ([ROR:00vtgdb53](https://ror.org/00vtgdb53))
-7. https://ror.org/04pp8hn57 Ecology & Biodiversity group, Utrecht University Utrecht Netherlands
+7. Ecology & Biodiversity group, Utrecht University Utrecht Netherlands ([ROR:04pp8hn57](https://ror.org/04pp8hn57))
-8. https://ror.org/01nrxwf90 School of Engineering, Institute for Energy Systems, University of Edinburgh Edinburgh United Kingdom
+8. School of Engineering, Institute for Energy Systems, University of Edinburgh Edinburgh United Kingdom ([ROR:01nrxwf90](https://ror.org/01nrxwf90))
-9. https://ror.org/00pggkr55 UK Centre for Ecology & Hydrology Wallingford United Kingdom
+9. UK Centre for Ecology & Hydrology Wallingford United Kingdom ([ROR:00pggkr55](https://ror.org/00pggkr55))
-10. https://ror.org/01nrxwf90 Centre for Science at Extreme Conditions, University of Edinburgh Edinburgh United Kingdom
+10. Centre for Science at Extreme Conditions, University of Edinburgh Edinburgh United Kingdom ([ROR:01nrxwf90](https://ror.org/01nrxwf90))
-11. https://ror.org/041kmwe10 Department of Bioengineering, Imperial College London South Kensington United Kingdom
+11. Department of Bioengineering, Imperial College London South Kensington United Kingdom ([ROR:041kmwe10](https://ror.org/041kmwe10))

 † Corresponding author

 ## Abstract

 Animal migration is highly sensitised to environmental cues, but plant dispersal is considered largely passive.
-The common dandelion, Taraxacum officinale , bears an intricate haired pappus facilitating flight.
+The common dandelion, Taraxacum officinale, bears an intricate haired pappus facilitating flight.
 The pappus enables the formation of a separated vortex ring during flight; however, the pappus structure is not static but reversibly changes shape by closing in response to moisture.
 We hypothesised that this leads to changed dispersal properties in response to environmental conditions.
 Using wind tunnel experiments for flow visualisation, particle image velocimetry, and flight tests, we characterised the fluid mechanics effects of the pappus morphing.
 We also modelled dispersal to understand the impact of pappus morphing on diaspore distribution.
 Pappus morphing dramatically alters the fluid mechanics of diaspore flight.
 We found that when the pappus closes in moist conditions, the drag coefficient decreases and thus the falling velocity is greatly increased.
 Detachment of diaspores from the parent plant also substantially decreases.
 The change in detachment when the pappus closes increases dispersal distances by reducing diaspore release when wind speeds are low.
 We propose that moisture-dependent pappus-morphing is a form of informed dispersal allowing rapid responses to changing conditions.

 ## Introduction